Overcoming Sermon Procrastination: How to Get to Work When You Don't Know Where to Start

 Spirit.
 Have your candle ready with a lighter.
 Know which bible passage you'll read.
 Pray.
 Have your timer ready to go for a period of silence.

-Make the Decisions Now.
 Decide what you need to become fully present.

 Find an Easy Way In

-When we write a sermon, we are joining the realm of creatives.
 We're entering into the same sacred work as writers, painters, photographers, sculptors, and other artists.

 We begin with unlimited options and make deliberate decisions about what our subject will be, what angle we'll approach it from, how much context to provide, which details will best draw the listener in, and how to convey a cohesive message.

 We can learn a lot by studying the processes of other creatives.
-There are certain patterns that show up over and over.

-Read or Listen to A Master.
+Read or Listen to An expert

 When we start by studying the greats, we get a two-fold benefit: